 Where do oryxes live?

 Originally, various oryx species were found in all of Africa's arid regions.
 One species that occurred on the Arabian Peninsula was exterminated recently but has now been reintroduced into the wild from captive stock.
-Well-adapted to the conditions of their hot, arid habitats, oryxes can live as long as 20 years.
+Well-adapted to the conditions of their hot, arid habitats, these antelopes can live as long as 20 years.
 Kenya's Tana River divides the range of East Africa's two types of oryx: the beisa oryx (Oryx gazella beisa) and the fringe-eared oryx (Oryx g. callotis).
 The fringe-eared oryx ranges from Kenya to Central Tanzania.
 The beisa oryx ranges from Ethiopia through Somalia into Northeastern Uganda and Kenya.

 View Africa | Habitat

 There are four species of oryx living in Africa and the middle east.
 They are large antelopes with long, spear-like horns — with the Gemsbok (Oryx gazella) being the largest of the oryx species.
 They are a true desert animal, with a thick, horse-like neck; a short mane; and a compact, muscular body.
 A defined pattern of black markings that contrast with their white face and fawn-colored body are prominently displayed during dominance rituals to emphasize the length of their horns and the strength of their shoulders.

 Oryxes eat smart.